QuantitativeEcologyLab/hr-resource-stoch/README.md

 * `functions` contains all custom functions sourced in analysis scripts.
 * `issues` contains all files related to issues with the project and repository.
 Please report any reproducibility issues as an issue on the repository.
 * `models` contains all model saved as `.rds` files, except for models which are too large to store on GitHub.
 All models can be fit using the scripts in the `analysis/models` folder.
+* `posters` contains all posters presented on this work.
-* `writing` contains all files used to create the final manuscript.
+* `writing` contains all files used to create the final manuscript, including appendices.